 If you access AWS programmatically, AWS provides a software development kit (SDK) and a command line interface (CLI) to cryptographically sign your requests by using your credentials.
 If you don't use AWS tools, you must sign requests yourself.
-For more information about using the recommended method to sign requests yourself, see Signing AWS API requests in the IAM User Guide.
+For more information about using the recommended method to sign requests yourself, see AWS Signature Version 4 for API requests in the IAM User Guide.

 Regardless of the authentication method that you use, you might be required to provide additional security information.
 For example, AWS recommends that you use multi-factor authentication (MFA) to increase the security of your account.
-To learn more, see Multi-factor authentication in the IAM User Guide.
+To learn more, see Multi-factor authentication in the AWS IAM Identity Center User Guide and AWS Multi-factor authentication in IAM in the IAM User Guide.